 Many natural squatters need to rethink their vocabulary.
-They love repeating how milk and squats made them big and strong, but all I see are fat weaklings who can barely squat 1.5 times their bodyweight for 5 reps.
-Ironically, when you weigh 120 kg, that’s about 180 kg, which may seem like a lot, but in reality it’s not.
-When you are decently fat, using a belt and half-squatting to parallel, this is not impressive strength.
+They love reminding us that milk and squats have made them big and strong, but all I see are fat weaklings who can barely squat 1.5 times their bodyweight for 5 reps.
+Ironically, when you weigh 120kg, that’s about 180 kg which may seem like a lot, but in reality, it’s not.

-real men squat = guys squat to feel like real men, although they may not be so real;
+real men squat = guys squat to feel like real men

-Question 5: How does it feel when nobody, except fat angry men with goatees, care how much you squat?
+How does it feel when nobody (except fat and angry men with goatees) cares how much you squat?

-That’s why those guys are heavily disappointed when the general population is not really impressed by males who like to put themselves under a barbell.
+That’s why those guys are heavily disappointed when the general population is unimpressed by their performance.

 “You do what,” asked the girl in daisy dukes.